December 13, 2007

 Of course, this can only be worse if you live in a place where Indian spices are hard to come by and fairly anemic to begin with!

-All hail the minimalist recipes.
+Pork and spinach curry is a real trooper when it comes to minimalist recipes.
 The ones that require no fancy ingredients and can be cooked when over-sized bags of fancy Indian spices are running in short supply.

 A spicy treat that gaurantees a chilled out evening.

-Fry for five minutes until the whole lot starts going caramel brown.
-Then add the tomato, chilli and turmeric powders and fry for two minutes until the tomato disintegrates.
+Now add the tomato, chilli and turmeric powders and fry for two minutes until the tomato disintegrates.